Night golf, park-like golf and jungle golf – Thailand has it all.

 Thailand has won the hearts of many golfers as a dream golf destination.
 Great services, well-maintained golf courses, friendly people, tropical climate and diverse beautiful landscape combined with amazing cuisine have shaped the country as a golf paradise.

-For golf instructor Juha-Matti Vuorinen, this means that life returns a little more to normal.
-Juha-Matti has lived and worked in Thailand for eight years and knows golf in the country in and out.
+Juha-Matti Vuorinen, a Finnish golf instructor, has lived and worked in Thailand for eight years and knows golf in the country in and out.
 He knows what the Nordic golfers want at the same time he knows which courses to play if you really want to enjoy the absolute best golf experience in Thailand and where to find the hidden gems of golf paradise among approximately 250 courses around the country.